 Campers can choose from 87 tent, trailer or RV campsites with water and electrical hook-ups, picnic tables and grills.
 Campfires should be built in provided fire rings.
-Centrally located restrooms provide hot showers and coin-operated washers and dryers.
+Centrally located restrooms provide hot showers as well as coin and credit card operated washers and dryers.
 Campsites are dog-friendly, and an ADA accessible campsite is available.